caldwell619/react-spring/README.md

 ### Start React Dev Server
 - Navigate from root to `frontend/` --> `cd frontend/`
-- Run `npm run start` to begin serving on port 3000
+- Run `npm run start` to begin serving on `http://localhost:3000`
 - Make changes to the code, saving refreshes the page

 ### Start Spring Server
-- From IntelliJ, click the green play button to start serving Spring on port 8080
+- From IntelliJ, click the green play button to start serving Spring on `http://localhost:8080`
 - Normal flow from here.
 If you make changes, you must stop and rerun the server to recompile the code

 ## Communication between React and Spring in Development